Baraa42/footy-oracle/README.md

 #### How it works from contract side :
 - What contract does what.

-### Liquidity Market
+### Liquidity Pool and Market Maker
+Liquidity Pool : Any user can deposit to a common pool of funds.
+Liquidity Providers will be issued LP NFTs.
+These NFTs can be traded on the Marketplace and can be used to redeem the deposit.

-Liquidity Market : User can stake money in the liquidity pool, this money is used to match bettors when odds are deemed favorable to the LP.
+Market Maker: Market Maker will use the funds in the Liquidity Pool to join an unmmatched bet when the odds are deemed favorable to itself.

 #### How it works :
 - Users can stake money in the liquidity pool.
-- The LP will try to use this money to match some unmatched bets when odds are deemed favorable to LP.
+- The Market Maker will try to use this money to match some unmatched bets when odds are deemed favorable to LP.
-- Odds surveillance through APIs ?
+- Currently user has to request the Market Maker to match their bet.

 #### How it works from contract side :
-- What contract does what.
+- Smart Contract accepts the liqudity, issues LP NFTs and joins bets.

+#### Advantages :
+- In a P2P platform, no bet needs to go unmatched.
+- Liquidity Providers will better returns if Market Maker chooses the odds smartly.
+- LP NFTs have a secondary market and can function as an indicator of Market Maker's ability to choose the best bets and odds.

+#### Roadmap :
+- Market Maker will deposit idle funds to Benqi / Compound / Aave to get better returns.
+- It will use external APIs (through the UI) to determine favorable odds for bets it can join.